Rijtim1/linkedIn_auto_jobs_applier_with_AI/README.md

 # LinkedIn_AIHawk

 #### 🤖🔍 Your AI-powered job search assistant.
-Automate applications, get personalized recommendations, and land your dream job faster.
+Automate applications, get personalized recommendations, and land your dream job faster

 </div>
 <br />

 <!-- Message Clarity -->
 ## 🚀 Join the AIHawk Community 🚀

 Connect with like-minded individuals and get the most out of AIHawk.